subhamX/overleaf_sync_with_git/README.md

 # Overleaf Sync with Git

-🤖 A GitHub action to take backups from OverLeaf which is an Online LaTeX Editor.
+🤖 Automatically sync and backup your Overleaf projects to Git - works with online, self-hosted, and other LaTeX editors

 ## Usage